quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 of the GameCenter class.

 ### Model Tier
-> _Provide a summary of the Application tier of your architecture.
-This
-> section will follow the same instructions that are given for the UI
-> Tier above._
->

 The Model Tier provides the game logic for the system.
 It takes the input from the UI tier and applies it to the inner workings of the games.
 It brings the different attributes of the players and checkers game into one tier where they dictate